eraofchaos/fr/units/Druid.md

 ---
 title: "Druidesse"
 permalink: /units/Druid/
 excerpt: "Era of Chaos Unités.
 Unités.
-Era of Chaos Des Elfes ayant hérité de la volonté de la nature, qui leur donne la force de protéger tous ceux qui se battent pour la forêt."
+Era of Chaos They are elves that inherited the will of nature and are able to protect anyone who fights for the forest with the power of nature."
 unitID: 208
-last_modified_at: 2021-02-22
+last_modified_at: 2021-02-24
 locale: fr
 ref: "Druidesse"
 toc: true
 ---
 ## General information
- **Description:** Des Elfes ayant hérité de la volonté de la nature, qui leur donne la force de protéger tous ceux qui se battent pour la forêt.
+ **Description:** They are elves that inherited the will of nature and are able to protect anyone who fights for the forest with the power of nature.

  **Classe:** [Lanceur de sorts](/units/Unit Class Caster/)